2016 Philippine House of Representatives elections in the Bicol Region

 Elections were held in Bicol Region for seats in the House of Representatives of the Philippines on May 9, 2016.

 Summary

 Albay

 Each of Albay's three legislative districts will elect each representative to the House of Representatives.
 The candidate with the highest number of votes wins the seat.

 1st District

 Edcel B. Lagman Jr. is the incumbent but not seeking for reelection.
-His party nominated his father and former congressman Edcel C. Lagman.
+His party nominated his father and former congressman Edcel Lagman.

 2nd District

 Al Francis C. Bichara is the incumbent but ineligible for reelection due to term limit.
 He seeking for governorship instead.